diaHelicoprion00/bifrost/README.md

     * Member Count
     * Description (optional)
     * Access (open/closed)
+* Given a post
+  * Show Assist button to establish student-mentor connection
+  * Show button to join a study group
+  * Show button to start discussion thread under post
 * Given a search view
   * Show a list of mentors that are available for a particular course
   * Show a list of study groups that are available for a particular course
   * Show a list of recent posts by users
-* Given a post
-  * Show Assist button to establish student-mentor connection
-  * Show button to join a study group
-  * Show button to start discussion thread under post
-* Given a direct message chat between 2 users
+* Given a group message chat between N users
   * Allow users to send and receive text messages

-## Enhancements
-* Given a direct message chat between 2 users
   * Allow users to send and receive images
   * Allow users to send and receive geolocation data
-* Given a group message chat between N users
-  * Allow users to send and receive text messages
-  * Allow users to send and receive images

 ## Getting Started

 This project is a starting point for a Flutter application.